SkyN9ne/volta-cli/README.md

   </a>
 </p>

-**Fast:** Install and run any JS tool quickly and seamlessly!
+**Fast:** Install and run any JavaScript / Node.JS tool quickly and seamlessly!
 Volta is built in Rust and ships as a snappy static binary.

-**Reliable:** Ensure everyone in your project has the same tools—without interfering with their workflow.
+**Reliable:** Ensure everyone in your project has the same tools — without interfering with their workflow.

 **Universal:** No matter the package manager, Node runtime, or OS, one command is all you need: `volta install`.